chriscnapier/Neural-Network/README.md

 # Neural-Network
 Some Neural Network ideas

-Well we must translate say C++ into English !
+Well we must translate, say C++ into English !